tomidodorico/tomidodorico/README.md

 ### Hi there 👋

+My name is Tomas and my lastname is Dodorico.
+I'm 23.
+I'm from Argentina.

+In this repository I wanted create my portfolio.
+I believe that a personal website is necesary for look job in this sector.
+I love IT and I love learn some new every day.

 <!--
 **tomidodorico/tomidodorico** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.